 Marshall vs Fender amplification has been around for many decades.
-If you look back into their history, these 2 guitar amplifier brands are pioneers of some of the most iconic models.
+If you look back at their history, these 2 guitar amplifier brands are pioneers.
+They have made some of the most iconic models.
 Today they still produce amazing products which can make selecting one hard.

 In this article, we are going to explore how these amps are different in detail.
 We will also try and help you decide on which one is best for your style.

 Marshall and Fender are two of the most popular guitar amp manufacturers in the world.
 Both companies have a long history of making awesome sounding amplifiers.
 So, what are the differences between these two companies?

 A quick look tell us that the big differences are:

 - Music style